RedisLabs/redisraft/docs/Deployment.md

 With `fsync()` disabled, nodes can still survive a restart or a crash, but there's a greater likelihood of corruption, which would require a node to be re-added.
 More specifically, disabling `fsync()` limits corruption or data loss to kernel-level crash or a full system/VM crash.
 Data is still safe in the event of a restart or crash at the process level.

-### Dataset Size

-RedisRaft is not currently optimized for very large datasets.

-The process of distributing snapshots between RedisRaft nodes relies on a store-and-forward delivery of the entire dataset as a single blob, and this requires significant memory overhead.

-As a rule of thumb, make sure the amount of memory available for Redis is at least 3 times larger than the expected dataset size.

 Building
 --------